theforeman/foreman/doc/model/notes.md

 -   Simple flat export of data, see `export.json`.
 -   That can be extended later to be more user-friendly by nesting and by naming associations based on purpose not by type, see `friendly.json`.
 -   Other option is to write a simple Ruby DSL to generate the json file.
 Can be added later.
     (I think this is better than `friendly.json`.)
 See `dsl.rb`.

+# Q&A

+-   Different config management tools?

+    _Should not be too difficult, can be done by replacing few puppet specific resources with a chef resources._